-- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on .
-Additionally, make sure the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.
+- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on.
+Additionally, verify that the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.

 Google isn’t recognizing the correct location for my home

 - This poses a problem while asking for nearby services, weather reports, and other location-reliant items.
-Specifying a home address may make a difference, as it tells the app exactly where you are.
+Specifying a home address may make a difference, as it tells the app your exact location.

-- To do this, start by opening the Home app.
+- To add this detail, open the Home app.
 Afterward, select the top-left button to access additional settings.
-Select More Settings, go to Google Account Settings, and choose Personal Info.
-Then, select Home & Work Locations.
+Select More settings, go to Google account settings, and choose Personal info.
+Then, select Home & work locations.
 Here, simply enter a street address to see if it’s able to locate the home.

 My Home randomly responds, even though no one spoke to it

 - Try moving it away from TVs, radios, and other vibration sources.
 Place it on a sturdier surface and see if it helps.
-It’s known that Home devices randomly speak up, even if someone hasn’t actually activated them.
+Home devices are known to randomly speak up, even if someone hasn’t actually activated them.
 Fear not; the Home isn’t haunted — it’s just a little overeager.

-My Home only says something is wrong and to “try again in a few minutes”
+My Google device only says something is wrong and to “try again in a few minutes”